-Nuclear power plants have been around since 1951, when the Experimental Breeder Reactor I (EBR-I) in Idaho produced enough electricity to illuminate four 200-watt light bulbs.
+Nuclear power plants have been around since 1951 when the Experimental Breeder Reactor I (EBR-I) in Idaho produced enough electricity to illuminate four 200-watt light bulbs.
 Larger, commercial-scale nuclear plants were soon built throughout the United States, Canada, the Soviet Union, and England.

-The radioactive uranium is formed into long rods that are submerged into water; the rods of uranium heat the water, creating steam, which then drives a steam turbine.
+The radioactive uranium is formed into long rods that are submerged in water; the rods of uranium heat the water, creating steam, which then drives a steam turbine.
 The movement of the steam turbines is what generates electricity.
-(The plumes of water vapor seen rising from the large cooling towers of nuclear power plants are just harmless steam.)
+The plumes of water vapor seen rising from the large cooling towers of nuclear power plants are just harmless steam.

 Currently, there are over 430 nuclear power plants in service all around the world, and just over 100 in the United States.
-(Because plants go online or offline regularly, the exact number changes yearly.)
-Nuclear power provides about 15 percent of the world's electricity, and about 20 of the electricity in the United States.
+Since plants go online or offline regularly, the exact number changes yearly.
+Nuclear power provides about 15 percent of the world's electricity and about 20 percent of the electricity in the United States.
 France, Japan, and the United States are the largest users of nuclear power, generating over half of the total nuclear power available worldwide.

 Advantages of Nuclear Power

 It takes millions of tons of coal or oil, for example, to duplicate the energy production of just one ton of uranium, according to some estimates.
 Since coal and oil combustion is a major contributor to greenhouse gases, nuclear power plants don't contribute to global warming and climate change as much as coal or oil.

 Some analysts have pointed out that another advantage to nuclear power is the distribution of uranium across the Earth.
 There isn't one global center of uranium mining -- no "Mideast of uranium" exists.
-Many of the countries that do mine uranium, like Australia, Canada and the United States, are relatively stable, so uranium supplies aren't as vulnerable to political or economic instability like oil can be.
+Many of the countries that do mine uranium, like Australia, Canada, and the United States, are relatively stable, so uranium supplies aren't as vulnerable to political or economic instability like oil can be.

-In Case of Nuclear Accident ...
+In Case of Nuclear Accident

 When things work exactly like they're supposed to, nuclear energy is a very safe source of power.
 Trouble is, things don't always work out that way in the real world.
 A partial meltdown at Three Mile Island in Pennsylvania in 1979 released radiation into the atmosphere; cleanup costs topped $900 million dollars.

 In 1986, a flawed reactor design at the Chernobyl nuclear power plant in the Soviet Union caused an explosion in the plant.
 Nuclear radiation was released for several days, resulting in a major disaster that killed hundreds of people throughout the region.
-And in 2011, the Fukushima reactor in Japan was hit by an earthquake and a tsunami, causing another huge environmental disaster.
+In 2011, the Fukushima reactor in Japan was hit by an earthquake and a tsunami, causing another huge environmental disaster.

 The price for these crises is extraordinarily high.
 After Chernobyl, for example, roughly five million people were exposed to high levels of radiation; the World Health Organization estimates that some 4,000 cases of thyroid cancer resulted, and an untold number of children in the region were born with severe deformities.